MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audit-log-events.md

 :::image type="content" alt-text="Screenshot events triggered by mass deletions." source="media/TeamsMassDeleteList.png" lightbox="media/TeamsMassDeleteList.png":::

 You can filter down to the policy you've set to see the results of that policy.
-If the results you're getting in the activity log are not satisfactory (maybe you're seeing lots of results, or nothing at all), this may help you to fine-tune the query to make it more relevant to what you need it to do.
+If the results you're getting in the activity log aren't satisfactory (maybe you're seeing lots of results, or nothing at all), this may help you to fine-tune the query to make it more relevant to what you need it to do.

 ### Alert and governance scenario